francoposa/francoposa.io/content/resources/dev-tools/git-good-1.md

 	logallrefupdates = true
 ```

-Run `git config --list --show-origin` - note that we left off the `--global` flag this time.
+Run `git config --list --show-origin` - note the `--global` flag is not used this time.
 This shows the Git config in effect for the current repository, a merging of the global with the local config.

 ```shell